I am a U.S. certified secondary teacher (Biology/Chemistry: 2000-2016, Michigan) as well as a professor at a Michigan college for 7 years.

 Plant allelochemics -a plant's set of self-defense mechanisms that allows it to kill off competitors.
 (Plants have multiple ways to battle others who are competing for their resources)

 Mark-and-recapture research on a type of desert reptile, Michigan's “six-lined racerunner" whose out-of-place habitat exists in Michigan's thumb along a short stretch of roadside for only about 1500 meters.
-Efforts continue to establish the species ability to survive Michigan's harsh climate.
+Efforts continue to establish the species ability to survive Michigan's harsh winter climate.

 Radio-tracked and tagged rattlesnakes in Oakland County, Michigan as well as black bear tracking in northern Michigan.